 BFI London Film Festival presents The Lost Daughter in selected cinemas and on Netflix on December 31st.

 Directorial debuts are always fascinating to watch unfold.
-They can be fantastic and launch a director into the cinematic stratosphere, like Julia Ducournau’s Raw or Jeymes Samuel’s The Harder They Fall.
-But, they can also be terrible, like Rick Rosenthal’s Halloween II or the Strause Brothers’ Alien Vs Predator: Requiem.
-It’s often easier to make a debut with an original idea rather than a pre-established world or the adaptation of something into a cinematic format.
-The dangers of the latter are held in the reality that many works require a distinct, focused vision in order to encapsulate their worlds properly.
-Debuting is about coming to understand yourself as a director, so attempting to challenge oneself by understanding someone else’s vision can topple even the best aspiring directors.
-Unfortunately, with The Lost Daughter, Maggie Gyllenhaal has been toppled.
+They can be fantastic and launch you to immediate acclaim, like Julia Ducournau’s Raw or Jeymes Samuel’s The Harder They Fall, or they can be terrible, like Rick Rosenthal’s Halloween II or the Strause Brothers’ Alien Vs Predator: Requiem.
+It’s often easier to debut an original idea rather than continue a pre-established world or adapt something into the cinematic format.
+The dangers of doing so are that some works require a distinct, focused vision in order to encapsulate their worlds properly.
+Debuting is about coming to understand yourself as a director, so attempting to challenge oneself by understanding someone else’s vision atop your own can topple you if you’re not careful.
+Unfortunately, Maggie Gyllenhaal has been toppled.

-Gyllenhaal’s directing is entirely competent throughout, but there’s little more to say about it than that.
-There is also nothing wrong with the overall technical delivery of the film, but ultimately there is nothing that makes The Lost Daughter feel unique to Gyllenhaal.
-The resulting film feels like a paint-by-numbers outing; conversations have mid-shots followed by close-ups to signify the importance of their emotion, while the editing is linear and follows a general narrative structure.
-Come on, Maggie, give us some variety in your cinematography!
-The joys of working in psychological drama allow a director to play with perspective rather than using excessive flashbacks.
-Here we could have seen Leda’s memories bleed into her present while catching glimpses of herself from afar.
+Gyllenhaal’s direction is entirely competent, but there’s little more to say.
+There’s nothing bad in the technical elements, but there’s nothing unique either.
+Everything is by the numbers; conversations have mid-shots followed by close-ups to signify the importance of their emotion – the editing is linear and follows a general narrative structure.
+I mean, “Come on, Maggie, give us some variety!”
+The joys of working in psychological drama are that you get to play with perspective – rather than excessively flashbacking, perhaps we could’ve seen Leda’s memories bleed into her present, catching glimpses of herself from afar.
 The problem is¸The Lost Daughter needed something more than just competence; it needed expertise.